Do you want to know more about basic SEO for architects in 2022 and beyond?

 An internal link connects one page of a website to a different page on the same website.
 In an internal link, the source domain and target domain are the same.

-It’s crucial for your SEO to evaluate and improve internal linking strategy on a regular basis.
+It’s crucial for your SEO to evaluate and improve your internal linking strategy on a regular basis.

 By adding the right internal links you make sure Google understands the relevance of pages, the relationship between pages and the value of pages.